-Starting from the basic principles related to the world of level design, this course introduces students to the management of graphic assets within Unity.
-During the course, students will learn to control characters, environments and props developed in 3D and to apply the basic principles of animation to them.
+The course explores different technical aspects related to game development.
+The Level design module introduces students to the planning and management of virtual game environments within Unreal Engine.
+Within the Animation module, students learn to control characters, environments and props developed in 3D and to apply the basic principles of animation to them.

-MULTIMEDIA DESIGN 1 (VFX-3D Spec.)
+DIGITAL VIDEO PREVIS (VFX-3D Spec.)